Lee-Chun-Yi/NCKU-Quadrotor-Navigation/troubleshooting.md

 2. Launch `cfclient` and go to:

    ```
-   Connect → Bootloader → Cold Boot
+   Connect → Bootloader
    ```

 3. In the bootloader dialog, select the **"Cold boot (recovery)"** tab.

 4. **Press and hold** the power button on the Crazyflie.

+   * **Release the button immediately once the fast blink begins.**
-   * After a few seconds, the blue LED (M2) will **blink slowly** → wireless bootloader stage.
+   * After a few seconds of pressing, the blue LED (M2) will **blink slowly** → wireless bootloader stage.
    * Then it will **blink rapidly** → USB bootloader stage.
-   * **Release the button immediately once the fast blink begins.**

-5. Once the blue LED is blinking rapidly, the bootloader is active.
+6. Once the blue LED is blinking rapidly, the bootloader is active.

-6. In the dialog, click **"Initiate bootloader cold boot."**
+7. In the dialog, click **"Initiate bootloader cold boot."**

-7. Select the firmware:
+8. Select the firmware:

    * Either the **latest official release**, or
    * Manually browse to a `.bin` file from the [GitHub Releases](https://github.com/bitcraze/crazyflie-firmware/releases)

-8. Click **"Program"**, wait until flashing completes.
+9. Click **"Program"**, wait until flashing completes.

-9. Click **"Restart in firmware mode"** to reboot and exit recovery.
+10. Click **"Restart in firmware mode"** to reboot and exit recovery.

 More information: [Bitcraze-Recovery firmware flashing](https://www.bitcraze.io/documentation/repository/crazyflie-clients-python/master/userguides/recovery-mode/)